Building Construction Courses

 Managing Changes During Construction

 Emphasis on developing the ability to quickly and effectively handle changes that inevitably occur during the construction process.
 Focus on the potential sources of change orders and how to appropriately respond to each.
 Also includes developing methods for analyzing, pricing, scheduling, and tracking changes.
-1 Credit (1 Lecture) Prerequisite(s): BCT255 and BCT256 and CSC124 or ACH241 and BCT255 and CSC124 or BCT256 and CSC124 and MCT265.
+1 Credit (1 Lecture) Prerequisite(s): BCT255 and BCT256 and CSC124 or ACH241 and BCT255 and CSC124.

 Residential Building Systems